SWE-Exp: Experience-Driven Software Issue Resolution: Introduction

 Despite remarkable progress in the issue-solving rate, current approaches suffer from a fundamental limitation: agents operate as memoryless explorers, treating each issue in isolation and failing to leverage insights from previous repair attempts~\cite{cuadron2025danger}.
 This limitation creates three critical inefficiencies: 1) Redundant exploration: agents often retry ineffective trajectories across similar issues, expending computational efforts on issue resolution strategies that have proven unsuccessful in similar contexts~\cite{antoniades2024swesearch, lin2024llms}; 2) Inability of knowledge transfer: agents often discard valuable insights from successful resolution trajectories, including effective issue resolution workflows, code patterns, and contextual factors influencing patch quality after each session~\cite{zhao2024expelc,xia2024agentless, yang2024sweagenta}; and 3) Lack of strategic evolution: without systematic experience accumulation, agents are unable to develop increasingly refined issue resolution strategies or compound expertise over time.
 As a result, they struggle to adapt to novel or evolving issues, particularly those that are specific to individual repositories~\cite{robeyns2025selfimproving, lin2024llms}.

 To address these challenges, we propose \approach, a novel experience-enhanced approach that transforms issue resolution from isolated, stateless problem-solving into a continuous learning process.
-Unlike previous approaches that only utilize internel knowledge~\cite{wei2025swerl,yang2024sweagenta}, \approach distills structured experiences from prior resolution attempts, and leverages such accumulated knowledge to guide future repair attempts. \approach maintains an evolving experience bank that encodes knowledge across three facets: trajectory-guided problem understanding, fault localization patterns, and modification strategies.
+Unlike previous approaches that only utilize internal knowledge~\cite{wei2025swerl,yang2024sweagenta}, \approach distills structured experiences from prior resolution attempts, and leverages such accumulated knowledge to guide future repair attempts. \approach maintains an evolving experience bank that encodes knowledge across three facets: trajectory-guided problem understanding, fault localization patterns, and modification strategies.
 When encountering a new issue, the system retrieves relevant experiences and distills them into actionable guidance.
 To operationalize this knowledge more efficiently, we employ a dual-agent architecture, where an \textit{Instructor} agent formulates high-level strategies and an \textit{Assistant} agent executes low-level operations.
 By maintaining an evolving multi-facet experience bank, our approach avoids redundant exploration and leverages past knowledge more effectively.

-To validate the effectiveness of \approach, we conducted extensive experiments on open-source LLM DeepSeek-V3-0324~\cite{deepseek-ai2025deepseekv3} on the SWE-bench benchmark.
-Experimental results show that \approach achieves a resolution rate of 41.6\% on the SWE-bench-verified benchmark, surpassing SOTA methods by a large margin.
-Furthermore, the comprehension and modification capabilities distilled by our method independently contribute to performance improvements, with their combination yielding the most significant gains.
+We empirically validate \approach on SWE-Bench Verified~\cite{jimenez2024swebench}, a program repair benchmark of 500 human-verified GitHub issues.
+Our experiments demonstrate that \approach achieves a Pass@1 resolution rate of 73\% using Claude 4 Sonnet, significantly outperforming prior results under other agent frameworks.
+Furthermore, the comprehension and modification capabilities distilled by \approach independently contribute to performance improvements, with their combination yielding the most significant gains.
+These findings highlight the broader potential of structured reasoning and iterative refinement within agent frameworks, enabling more effective problem-solving in software engineering tasks.

 Our main contributions can be summarized as follows: